Welcome to Grange Lodge Children's Home

-Our welcoming home is surrounded by beautiful countryside where there are many opportunities for you to explore, experience and see.
-We also have parks, cinemas and leisure facilities that are all nearby and we are always on the look out to find new and hidden gems so that our young people are presented with plenty of opportunities to try something new.
+Our welcoming home is surrounded by beautiful countryside where there are many opportunities for young people to explore, experience and see.
+We also have parks, cinemas and leisure facilities that are all nearby and we are always on the lookout to find new and hidden gems so that our young people are presented with plenty of opportunities to try something new.

-At our home you will have your own en-suite bedroom that we encourage you to decorate and personalise so that you can feel comfortable and happy.
-We have a huge living room and kitchen where you can spend time playing games, watching movies and having fun.
-Our large garden is yours to explore too if you like being outdoors.
+At our home young people have their own en-suite bedroom that we encourage them to decorate and personalise so that they can feel comfortable and happy.
+We have a huge living room and kitchen where everyone can spend time playing games, watching movies and having fun.
+Our large garden is for young people to explore too if they like being outdoors.

-Our staff team are fully equipped to deal with many complex needs with our unique provision offering education, care and therapy all on one site.
-The clinical team works across both the education and care settings ensuring the therapeutic approach is instilled into our everyday work with young people.
-The holistic work is aided by our Internal Team Around the Child ensuring our work is reflective and focused making all accountable to the successes of individual young people.
+Our staff team is fully equipped to deal with many complex needs with our unique provision offering education, care and therapy all on one site.
+The clinical team works across both the education and care settings to ensure the therapeutic approach is instilled into our everyday work with young people.
+The holistic work is aided by our Internal Team Around the Child ensuring our work is reflective and focused making everyone accountable to the successes of individual young people.

-We want the very best for you and our team will support you to achieve your ambitions and goals so that you flourish and thrive with us.
+We want the very best for each young person and our team will support them to achieve their ambitions and goals so that they flourish and thrive with us.